Max Makes Munch

 5. Line the tart tin with the pastry.

 6. Cover the pastry with baking paper and spread baking beads over the base of the tart.
-Bake in the oven for 10 minutes before removing the paper and baking beads and cook for an additional 5 minutes.
+Bake in the oven for 10 minutes before removing the paper and baking beads, and cook for an additional 5 minutes.

 7. Once the pastry case is done, it’s time to prepare the filling.
 Sprinkle half the sugar on the pastry base of the pastry.
 Half the peaches and stone them, then place them dome side up on the pastry tightly together.
 Sprinkle the rest of the sugar on the fruit.
 Add a small knob of butter to the top of each half of the peaches.
 Remove the rosemary leaves from the stalks and scatter them on top of the tart.